 Seeing Objects Not on Display

-If the objects you would like to study are not on display, however, please make an appointment with the above request form.
+If the objects you would like to study are not on display, however, please make an appointment with the below request form.
 In addition to a list of specific objects that you would like to see, please provide us with a brief description of your project and how your visit fits into it.

 All research requests must be received at least one week prior to the research appointment.
 Research appointments are available between 9:30 am and 4:30 pm, Monday-Friday, and are scheduled based on staff availability.